 Builds cash value – your whole life insurance allows you to build up cash value with every payment you make.
-You can borrow from your cash value, or you can use it to pay your premiums.
+You can borrow from your cash value or use it to pay your premiums.

 BURIAL INSURANCE IS UNIQUE IN THREE WAYS:

 1. Easy Underwriting

 One of the unique qualities of burial insurance is easy underwriting.
 Most of the health conditions accepted by funeral insurance would get automatic declined from any traditional life insurance policies.

 Relaxed underwriting allows many seniors with high-risk medical conditions to qualify for coverage.

 Even though burial insurance has relaxed underwriting, some medical conditions are so risky they are considered uninsurable.

 For these high-risk conditions, there are no health questions guaranteed issue policies.
 Applicants are guaranteed acceptance regardless of their medical conditions.

 Some burial plans providers will let you purchase as little as $2,000 in coverage.
 No other type of life insurance policy will let you buy such a small amount of insurance protection.